 Paternity is equated with fatherhood, which includes all legal rights and responsibilities intrinsic to becoming a father.
-When you establish paternity, you identify a child’s legal father, which can help a family gain access to important information such as medical history, health and life insurance, financial support, and more.
+When you establish paternity in Florida, you identify a child’s legal father, which can help a family gain access to important information such as medical history, health and life insurance, financial support, and more.
 For the mother, an establishment of paternity provides her with support, including child support, visitation, and custody rights, and a say regarding legal decisions that may impact the child’s life.

 Florida law assumes a child born in wedlock is the parents.
 However, when a child is born out of wedlock, paternity must be established either voluntarily or though a court order.
 A mother and an alleged father can sign a Voluntary Acknowledgement of Paternity form under oath, which dictates that the man signing the document is the child’s legitimate father.

-The 5 Ways to Legally Establish Paternity
+The 5 Ways to Legally Establish Paternity in Florida

 In Florida, there are 5 ways to legally establish paternity: